Back to the page

 What does the course cover?

-This course introduces basic plant morphology and plant systematics and applies this information to key temperate and tropical flowering plant families.
+This course introduces comparative morphology and plant systematics and applies this information to key temperate and tropical flowering plant families.

 During the residency, participants will study more than sixty temperate and tropical plant families in depth.
 Teaching integrates theory and practice, with daily lectures supported by hands-on examination of living material from across the Garden’s collections.
 The course focuses on: